Dragan Vasiljković: War in Croatia

 He returned to Belgrade in May 1990, as Croatia held its first parliamentary elections.
-In Belgrade, Vasiljković met Saša Medaković, one of the leaders of the barricades in Krajina following the "Log Revolution" in August.
+In Belgrade, Vasiljković met Saša Medaković, one of the leaders of the barricades in Krajina following the Log Revolution in August.

 Medaković was a friend of Knin chief of police Milan Martić, and was an employee of Krajina state security.
 Vasiljković visited Krajina in the autumn 1990.
 There, he met Martić and claimed that the defence of Krajina appeared "very disorganised".
 He thus decided to help organise the Krajina defence.
 On his return to Belgrade, he attempted to gather support for his effort, and became a member of the opposition Serbian Renewal Movement.
 He then returned to the United States to complete his aviator training.

 During the March 1991 Belgrade upheaval when the Serbian Renewal Movement's challenge to the government was met with tanks in the streets, Vasiljković was compelled to return there.
 Srba Milovanov introduced him to several Serbian State Security personnel, among them Franko Simatović.
 Simatović told him of his Krajina-related activities that if his bosses were to learn about it, he would probably be arrested and dismissed.
-On 4 April, Vasiljković went to Krajina to work for Milan Martić.
+On 4 April, Vasiljković went to Krajina to work for Martić.
 On 25 June 1991, Croatia proclaimed its independence; soon after, war broke out in Croatia.
-He served during the Croatian War of Independence under the newly created Republic of Serbian Krajina as a volunteer; International Criminal Tribunal for the former Yugoslavia prosecutors claim that this service took place under Serbian police auspices, and media even reported that he claimed this during his testimony at the Slobodan Milošević trial in 2003.
+He served during the Croatian War of Independence under the newly created Republic of Serbian Krajina as a volunteer.
+International Criminal Tribunal for the former Yugoslavia prosecutors claim that this service took place under Serbian police auspices, and media even reported that he claimed this during his testimony at the trial of Slobodan Milošević in 2003.

 He commanded special units known as Red Berets.
 He trained units at Krajina's Golubić training camp for which he was allegedly paid by the State Security Service of Serbia; he denied this at the Milosevic trial, despite his role as a prosecution witness.
 He added that the only time that the Serbian State Security paid him was for a 28-day stint in 1997 "to monitor exercises"; his fee was 2,200 dinars.
 He was allied with Interior Minister Milan Martić in his power struggle with president Milan Babić, whom he described as "dishonest, a man who was not of his word."
 Martić, in contrast, he considered to be "a man of honour and a man of his word."

 In November 1991, Babić called Vojislav Šešelj to Knin to help him thwart what he believed to be a coup attempt being planned by Vasiljković himself.
 According to Šešelj, "Captain Dragan interfered and started a rebellion among the army ranks", and organised a rally of military personnel.
 The rally, Šešelj said, proved a failure and Babic remained in power. Šešelj also testified at the Milosevic trial that Vasiljković had a training camp in Golubic.

-During the war, he founded the Fond Kapetan Dragan aimed at helping victims of war.
+During the war, he founded the Kapetan Dragan Fund aimed at helping victims of war.